The 12 Most Expensive Weddings In History

 The groom was an investment banker (Goldman Sachs and then G3) and childhood friend

 The wedding costs included $600,000 air-conditioned tents, a $11,000 cake, Vera Wang wedding gown, and the attendance of Oprah.
-The rest went to deluxe pampering and security costs for 500 guests.
+The rest went to delux pamper and security costs for 500 guests.

 The bill was $8 million in 2008.